 "Erasmus was the best thing in my life.
 Without a doubt.
 And all we've been through is something that no one back home will ever truly understand.
 After this, I will never be completely home again, because part of my heart is in Budapest with all my friends.
 That's the price you need to pay for the richness of loving and knowing such amazing people that changed me and the way I see the world.
 Thank you."

-After your nomination you will receive the following from us:
+After your nomination you will receive an e-mail from the IBS Erasmus coordinator.

 - for the first semester (starting in September): May 15th